replicatedhq/replicated-docs/docs/reference/kots-cli-identity-service-enable-shared-password.md

 # identity-service enable-shared-password

-Enable the shared password login option in the Replicated admin console.
+Enable the shared password login option in the KOTS Admin Console.

 ### Usage